thehackerwithin/berkeley/brc/README.md

 Frank is a more senior graduate student.
 His work is very mature, and he's planned an ambitious thesis with a parametric analysis over dozens simulation parameters with perturbation values ranging across many magnitudes.
-He's done planning his works, so he'll be spending the next year running as many simulations as possible.
+He's done planning his work, so he'll be spending the next year running as many simulations as possible.
 He's a self-starter, so he doesn't need much help installing things.
 He's also great asset to cluster managers who like to see active cores.
 However, the length of his average slurm job is around four